 Publish your maze and start testing

 When you're happy with your maze, click the Start Testing button located in the top right corner of the screen, and then click Go live to confirm.
 This will send your maze live and generate a unique link that you can share with your testers.

 Once your maze is live, you can start testing it with people.
-There are different approaches to get your maze tested:
+There are different approaches to distributing your maze to participants:

-- Copy your link: Share a link to your maze via your own channels.
-Learn more
+- Copy maze link: Share a link to your maze via your own channels.

 - Send Reach campaign: Email your participant database.
 Learn more